pu2clr/RDA5807/README.md

 ## Preface

 The RDA5807 is a FM DSP integrated circuit receiver (50 to 115MHz) with low noise amplifier support.
 This device requires very few external components if compared with other similar devices.
 It also supports RDS/RBDS functionalities, direct auto gain control (AGC) and real time adaptive noise cancellation function.
 The PU2CLR RDA5807 Arduino Library was developed to take the most functionalities of this device.
+Knowing the functioning aspects of this receiver and sharing this knowledge were the main motivation for the development of this library.
+I hope this work will be useful for electronics experimenters and hobbyists.
 Plese, check the [API Documentation](https://pu2clr.github.io/RDA5807/extras/apidoc/html/) for more details.

 ## RDA5807 family devices and RDA5807 Arduino Library